Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 [^1]: In the case where it is ensured that no changes are made to an application, this interval MAY be extended by one additional year.

+[^2]: For example, they can refine a CVSS Base Score by  evaluating its CVSS Environmental Score, taking aspects such as classification or accessibility into account.